 What Is Sciatic Nerve Pain?

 Sciatica is a word that refers to leg nerve pain produced by irritation and/or compression of the sciatic nerve.
 Sciatica is a condition that begins in the lower back, spreads deep into the buttocks, and goes down the leg.
 Lumbar radiculopathy is the medical name for sciatica.
 Pinched or compressed nerve pain is another term for it (originating in your lower spine).
-A herniated disc or spinal stenosis may be mentioned by certain doctors as the underlying cause of your sciatica.
+A herniated disc or spinal stenosis (either lumbar or cervical stenosis) may be mentioned by certain doctors as the underlying cause of your sciatica.